Hiker dies after falling from Yosemite's Half Dome trail

 The National Park Service said the accident occurred Monday at about 4:30 p.m. in the Northern California national park.
 The hiker's body was recovered Tuesday afternoon.

-NPS spokeswoman Jamie Richards said the man and a companion were scaling the steepest part of the trail where rangers recently installed cables to help hikers get to the top of the 8,800-foot (2,862-meter) rock face.
+NPS spokeswoman Jamie Richards said the man and a companion were scaling the steepest part of the trail where rangers recently installed cables to help hikers to climb the steepest part of the 4,800-foot (1,463-meter) ascent.

 Richards said the companion was helped from the trail and was unharmed.